LuisMit/Trading_Strategies/README.md

 ### 4. Data analysis
 #### 4.1 S&P500
 - Short- and long-term simple and exponential moving averages for the S&P500 are calculated.
-- The performance of the S&P500 and its moving averages are plotted to verify that the moving average calculatins are working fine.
+- The performance of the S&P500 and its moving averages are plotted to verify that the moving average calculations are working fine.
 - Daily returns of the S&P500 are calculated.
 - A price index is created based on the returns of the S&P500 to better compare its performance to the trading strategies later on.
 #### 4.2 Stock data